 Apply after cleansing skin in the bath or shower.
 Towel dry and apply within 3 minutes for best results.
 Use once or twice daily or as directed by your physician.
 Application frequency will depend on your skin’s tolerance.
 If the lotion stings your skin significantly then wash it off and skip a day or more as continued application of glycolic acid may result in skin irritation.

-Because Glycolic Acid Face and Body Lotion is extremely strong it may be irritating to sensitive or damaged skin, skin folds and other sensitive skin sites.
+Because my Glycolic Acid Body Lotion is extremely strong it may be irritating to sensitive or damaged skin, skin folds and other sensitive skin sites.
 If irritation develops, discontinue use and consult a physician.

 - Always start with lower strength products and work up in strength as your skin is able to tolerate the glycolic acid.

 - Glycolic acid is by definition an ‘acid’ and can irritate sensitive or injured skin.
 When or if there is stinging or irritation, you can lower the concentration of the glycolic acid in the product by diluting it in half with a non-glycolic acid product and gradually work towards full strength.

 - Mix equal portions of a glycolic acid product and a similar non-glycolic acid product that you know your skin can tolerate in your palm before applying them to the skin.

 - In a week or so, add less of the non-glycolic acid product as you mix the two products in your palm.